 As I performed my adult research on what I was taught while young, I realized that most of my “learning” that failed under scrutiny was not simply a haphazard assortment of misinformation.
 The misinformation was apparently designed to indoctrinate me into certain ways of “thinking.”
 Here are some examples of what I discovered during my adult researches.

 If Americans believe they belong to the greatest, most benevolent society of all time, then they can rape and plunder the world’s people (particularly the poor ones) with a clear conscience or only passing awareness, because our international acts are obviously designed to help the world’s downtrodden, right?
-To question the assumption of American benevolence can lead to cognitive dissonance, and few Americans have proven themselves capable of resolving the dissonance by discarding the false beliefs they were indoctrinated with.
-The truth then becomes unthinkable, and that delusional state provides fertile ground for more delusions to take root, the deluded paying an immense price in lost sentience.
+To question the assumption of American benevolence can lead to cognitive dissonance, and few Americans have proven themselves capable of resolving the dissonance by discarding the false beliefs that they were indoctrinated with.
+The truth then becomes unthinkable, and that delusional state provides fertile ground for more delusions to take root, with the deluded paying an immense price in lost sentience.
 The human ego explains a great deal of that dynamic, but there are also rewards for playing the game and penalties for failing to.
-For instance, I do not walk down the halls of my corporate employer and contradict capitalistic dogma.
-If I did, I would not be there long.
+For instance, I never walked down the halls of my corporate employers and contradicted capitalistic dogma.
+If I did, I would have not lasted long.
 The result is that Americans are largely a semi-sentient people who mindlessly repeat the catechisms they were indoctrinated with.
 A monkey can be trained to wave a flag on cue.
 Most people never break free and learn to think for themselves on those subjects.
-I recently encountered the observation that America’s official bird should be changed from the bald eagle to the parrot, an observation with keen significance since September 11, 2001.
+I recently encountered the observation that America’s official bird should be changed from the bald eagle to the parrot, which is an observation with keen significance since September 11, 2001.